 - Renton Employee Termination and Out-Process (2008)

-- Seattle Exit Guide for Employees Leaving City of Seattle Employment (2010) - Excellent source of information as to issues an employee leaving government service should address or consider.
+- Seattle Leaving Employment Guide - Covers issues an employee leaving government service should address or consider

 - WA State Department of Personnel: Employer Layoff Information and Resources - Although designed for state employees, the links provide excellent information that could be crafted to apply to local government officials as well.

-- The HR Specialist: he New HR Toolkit - Resources you Need for Tough Times - Helpful articles of various issues that may arise at the time of layoffs.
+- The HR Specialist: The New HR Toolkit - Resources You Need for Tough Times (2008) - Helpful articles on various issues that may arise at the time of layoffs

 - Paul Hastings LLP: Reductions in Force in Employment Law (2011)

-What happens to employee benefits once an employee is laid off, and what forms of assistance become available to those former employees?
-Here are some links that address some of the benefits.
+What happens to employee benefits once an employee is laid off?
+What forms of assistance become available to those former employees?
+Here are some links that address some available benefits.

 - U.S. Department of Labor Employee Benefits Security Administration: COBRA Benefits - COBRA generally requires that group health plans sponsored by employers with 20 or more employees in the prior year offer employees and their families the opportunity for a temporary extension of health coverage (called continuation coverage) in certain instances where coverage under the plan would otherwise end.
 This page provides links to various articles and materials useful to the understanding of COBRA and its requirements.

-- WA Employment Security: Unemployment Insurance Benefits, Washington Employment Security - Information on how to obtain unemployment compensation benefits, training for other work opportunities, and how to apply for new jobs.
+- Washington Employment Security: Unemployment Insurance Benefits - Information on how to obtain unemployment compensation benefits, training for other work opportunities, and how to apply for new jobs.

-- WA State Department of Retirement Systems: Public Employees Retirement System Information - Information regarding state retirement programs useful for laid off employee who choose to retire and for other laid off workers who require information on what options they have regarding their retirement benefits
+- Washington State Department of Retirement Systems: Public Employees Retirement System Information - Information regarding state retirement programs useful for laid off employee who choose to retire and for other laid off workers who require information on what options they have regarding their retirement benefits.

-The following links provide information on where a laid-off or soon-to-be-laid off employees can seek new employment or training.
+The following links provide information about where laid-off or soon-to-be-laid off employees may seek new employment or training.